• +1-703-684-6777

 www.transcend.aero

-The Transcend Air Corporation was founded in 2017 to design and manufacture a tilt-wing hybrid-electric vertical takeoff and landing (VTOL) for efficient and low cost city to city advanced air mobility (AAM) travel for the VIP traveler.
+The Transcend Air Corporation was founded in 2017 in Carlisle, Massachusetts, USA.
+The company is in the business to design and manufacture a tilt-wing hybrid-electric vertical takeoff and landing (VTOL) for efficient and low cost military aircraft and for city-to-city advanced air mobility (AAM) travel for the VIP traveler.
 As the aircraft can takeoff and land on any landing pad, airport tarmac, parking lot or grassy area, the aircraft will whisk the traveler to the destination faster than traditional airport-to-airport flying.
 Their aircraft can also fly its passengers to their destinations faster than a helicopter, according to the company.

 The U.S. Air Force has supported Transcend Air's work with four research and development contracts a United States Air Force AFWERX program.
 The AFWERX program started in June 2021.
 The "AF" stands for U. S. Air Force and "WERX" is shorthand for work project.
 The company made it through three down-select stages to become one of five final contenders for the Pentagon’s High-Speed VTOL Challenge (HSVTOL Challenge).
 AFWERX's goal is finding aircraft that have jet-like speed, in-flight transition between hover and cruise, increased range and endurance, in-flight refueling capability, flexible payload and more.